ivo-hr/last_escape_nnd/src/theGreatMatterReadme.txt

     - velocityIterations (Nº): to limit the times velocities are calculated each update
     - world (composite): contains everything simulated by the current iteration of the engine

-3. Events: these are emitted by obj created by the engine and recieved by obj with matter.events on
+3. Events: these are emitted by obj created by the engine and recieved by obj with matter.events.on(engine, "event", callback)
     - afterUpdate: goes after update and ALL collisions.
 It gives out:
         + event (obj)
         + timeStamp